negoescudaniel/ESP32ClimateTelegramBot/README.md

 - **APIs**:
     - **Telegram Bot API** – Enables seamless integration with Telegram, allowing the bot to send and receive messages, images, and commands directly within the Telegram app.
 This API provides the bot with essential functionalities such as handling commands (e.g., `/start`, `/help`), interacting with users in real time, and delivering sensor data and graphs as chat messages or images.

+## Additional Notes

+- **Operating System**:
+  This project and bot are intended to run on a Linux-based environment.
+The command-line interface in Linux is essential for the CoAP communication.
+- **Network Requirements**:  For the ESP32 module and the server to communicate successfully, **both devices must be connected to the same local network**.
+This ensures they can establish a reliable CoAP connection for exchanging data.
+- **Getting the Telegram Bot Token**:
+  To run this bot, you'll need a bot token from Telegram.
+You can get your bot token by chatting with the [BotFather](https://t.me/BotFather) on Telegram.
+Once there, follow the prompts to create a new bot, and BotFather will provide you with a unique API token.
+Keep this token secure, as it grants control over your bot.
+- **LCD Display on a Separate Microcontroller**:
+  Using a dedicated microcontroller, like an Arduino Uno, to display sensor data on an LCD screen makes it easier to expand the system with additional sensors and actuators in the future.
+By offloading the display functionality, you free up the ESP32 to handle other tasks and manage more complex interactions.
+In this project, the LCD was not powering up as expected, possibly due to insufficient power from the ESP32’s pins.
+To improve reliability, consider using an I2C LCD, which requires fewer connections and simplifies wiring.

 ## Possible Use Cases

 - **Home Climate Monitoring**: Users can place the ESP32 with the AHT21 sensor in their homes to monitor temperature and humidity remotely.
 It helps maintain optimal indoor climate conditions, which is essential for health, comfort, and even protecting furniture or electronics sensitive to humidity.